American Cadet Alliance: History

 Then in 2007, the decision to phase out all of the brigades except for the Army was made.
 This decision was made due to the high interest in the Army brigade and lack of interest in the Marine and Naval brigade.
 Along with the support from the US Army Reserve and Army National Guard, in April 2009 this transition was completed.
 Starting in 2011 USAC decided to open a military school named Forest Hill Military Academy at its headquarters the former site of Millerburg Military Institute.
 This decision was not universally supported by the volunteer cadre of USAC and led to the eventual departure of many experienced adult leaders.
 All funding brought in by USAC, including that of its widely popular summer camp "Military Adventure Camp", went into operating the school, which eventually failed.
-The opening of the school led to the dismissal of the commandant Charles Tornow and his staff.
+The opening of the school led to the dismissal of Commandant Charles Tornow and his staff.
 The final commander for USAC was Jay Whitehead, a former politician who did not have a military background.
 When he took control of USAC, the majority of the cadre with any experience left.
 In 2015 there was an influx of fresh staff members who spearheaded the re-branding/re-organization of the ACA, and the decision to bring back Marine Cadetting and Naval Cadets was made in keeping with the spirit of the original intent of the founders of the program.
 Unfortunately, this initiative failed and under the management of Jay Whitehead, the organization attempted bankruptcy but was dismissed from bankruptcy court due to failure to cooperate.
 Creditors of USAC were never paid.
 Whitehead resigned his position with USAC without alerting the receiver appointed by the AG's office of the Commonwealth of Kentucky.
 He established a new non-profit Military Adventure Camp, Inc to run summer camps under the branding established by USAC.
 No assets or equipment owned by USAC were sold to pay creditors, leading many to question where Whitehead sourced the equipment needed to operate his new summer camp.

 The Millersburg headquarters of USAC was foreclosed on in 2016.

-Former Commandants of the American Cadet Alliance Include:
+Former commandants of the American Cadet Alliance include: